alx5246/remoteIntrepTutorial/src/full_test/README.txt

         e) main input_pipeline pinned to GPU, input_pipline() unpinned, read_binary_image() unpinned RUNS

-2) Finally got the SEPERATE EVALUTE METHOD to work by first calling an initializer() op, then restoring a saved checkpoint, but using a special call: saver = tf.train.Saver(tf.trainable_variables())
+2) Finally got the SEPERATE EVALUTE METHOD to work by first calling an initializer() op, then restoring a saved checkpoint, but using a special call: saver = tf.train.Saver(tf.trainable_variables()).
+Also I only called tf.initalize_local_variables(), I am not sure if this is necesary?

+    b) However, when using Batch-norm, variables are made that ARE NOT trainable, so I had to dump tf.trainabel_variables().
+It seems to be working still.

 3) Minor time savings by NOT pinning variables to CPU!
     In teh "cifar10.py" example, the authors pinned the network variables to the CPU.. so I did the same.
 However, when